Festivals & Events

 A festival with millions of fans

-Kumagaya Uchiwa Matsuri is a huge festival held in Kumagaya every year from July 19 to 23.
-One of the biggest festivals in the region, it attracts over a quarter of a million participants each year.
-Come to see the floats, watch a drumming competition, and collect some fans.
+The Kumagaya Uchiwa Matsuri is a huge festival held in Kumagaya every year from July 20 to 22.
+One of the biggest festivals in the region, it attracts over 750,000 visitors each year.
+Come to see the floats, watch musical performances, and collect some fans.

 How to Get There